Early Admissions Frequently Asked Questions

 - make appointments with counselors

 At Las Positas College, we offer classes to help students learn about college, the world of work, and themselves.
-You can take Psychology-Counseling 15, Study Skills and/or Psychology-Counseling 10, Career and Educational Planning.
+You can take Psychology-Counseling 15, Study Skills, Psychology-Counseling 10, Career and Educational Planning, and/or Psychology Counseling 30, Student Success and College Experience.

 For your first semester in college, we suggest you choose classes that will ensure your success.
 These could be classes that are of interest to you or that you enjoyed in high school.
 Other suggestions for beginning classes: